travis-ci/docs-travis-ci-com/foundation/faq.md

 It runs both the free, open source service travis-ci.org as well as the commercial, private service travis-ci.com (currently in private beta).

-### What's the relationship of Travis CI GmbH and the Travis Foundation?
+### What's the relationship of Travis CI GmbH and Travis Foundation?

 As a company Travis CI GmbH's primary concern is making our users happy on both the free, open source service travis-ci.org as well as the commercial, private